 Postoperative treatment according to local protocols.
 Serum haemoglobin measurement at least directly postoperative and on first, second and third day post-surgery.
 Creatinine and estimated GFR measurements at least on postoperative day one and three and before discharge.
 At 30 days post-operative SOP will be filled in to evaluate all possible complications.
-This will be performed on day 30 by telephone.
-Outpatient clinic control at 2 weeks post discharge and at 6 weeks post- operatively.
+This will be performed by telephone between day 30 and 35 postoperatively.
+Outpatient clinic control will be performed according to the local protocol.
 SOP is present for this visit, as is SOP for no show of patient at this appointment.